 This page was last updated on 4th March 2021.

-The health, safety, and wellbeing of our residents, patients and staff are always our top priority and we are continuing with our robust and comprehensive contingency plans to respond to Coronavirus.
+The health, safety, and wellbeing of our residents, patients and staff is always our top priority and we are continuing with our robust and comprehensive response to Coronavirus.
 Our plans are kept under regular review and are updated as and when advised by the public health authorities.